 Motivation tank on empty?
 Allow me to help.

 Hands up if you own a ban.do water bottle, a pair of Lululemon leggings and a Shock Absorber sports bra.
 Yeah, us too.
 Do you use them?
 To exercise, we mean?
-If you find joining a gym or signing up for a new class too intimidating, here are nine ways to go about beating gymtimdation in 2020.
+Now that gyms are offically re-opening, you may find joining a gym or signing up for a new class too intimidating, especially with all the new guidelines in place.

 Keep scrolling for the gym motivation tips that trick my brain into craving the gym.